neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 In April 2016, [Polygraph](http://polygraph.cool/), a site dedicated to data journalism, released the self proclaimed [“Largest Ever Analysis of Film Dialogue by Gender”](http://polygraph.cool/films/).
 This included their full dataset, which listed the number of all male and female words spoken in a film, compiled from publicly available screenplays.

-With both of these wonderful datasets, coupled with the vast array of movie data available from Box Office Mojo and the OMDB API, I was well equipped to engineer gender-related features to include in my regression model!
+With both of these wonderful datasets, coupled with the vast array of movie data available from the web, I was confident that I could find the answers to my questions with data science and machine learning!

 **Approach and Findings**

 Feel free to check out my code on [my github](https://github.com/neokt/women-dialogue-box-office)!

-1. **Web scraping and data acquisition** - My data was acquired through a combination of web scraping, APIs and direct acquisition.
+1. **Acquring data** - My data was acquired through a combination of web scraping, APIs and direct acquisition.
 All data was stored in Pandas dataframes with Pickle, a library to serialize and save Python object structures.
   ![Data sources and features][chart1]
   - I started by scraping general movie data from 1980-2016 (including domestic total gross numbers) from [Box Office Mojo](http://www.boxofficemojo.com/) using Beautiful Soup, a Python web scraping library.
 This involved a multi-step scraping process to obtain the URLs for each movie and pull individual results for each movie URL.
 This resulted in records for 14,269 movies.
   - I then scraped [bechdeltest.com](http://bechdeltest.com/) with Beautiful Soup for Bechdel test results, which resulted in 5,420 records.
-  - I then read in and stored the data for the 2000 movies in the Polygraph film dialogue dataset (which Matthew Daniels has generously made available on [github](https://github.com/matthewfdaniels/scripts)), aggregating the data to calculate the % of words spoken by female characters per movie.
+  - I then read in and stored the data for the 2,000 movies in the Polygraph film dialogue dataset (which Matthew Daniels has generously made available on [github](https://github.com/matthewfdaniels/scripts)), aggregating the data to calculate the % of words spoken by female characters per movie.
-  - Finally, I queried the OMDB API for the 2000 films in the Polygraph dataset, which helped to supplement the general movie data I had initially acquired from Box Office Mojo with more granular detail on genre, country, language, writers, directors, awards, ratings, etc.
+  - Finally, I queried the OMDB API for the 2,000 films in the Polygraph dataset, which helped to supplement the general movie data I had initially acquired from Box Office Mojo with more granular detail on genre, country, language, writers, directors, awards, ratings, etc.

 2. **Data joining, munging and wrangling** - After merging all 4 data sources I ended up with 1,117 complete records.
 While this was a far cry from my largest dataset at 14,269 records, I felt strongly that I didn't want to include partial data given the importance of each of the data sources.
 Further wrangling activities included:
   - Dropping overlapping columns (e.g., between those pulled from Box Office Mojo and OMDB API)